 Here in this article, we have noted down 5 acid tested routes to follow on social media to boost the learner sign up on your online teaching platform.

-5 Tips On Using Social Media To Boost Your Online Course Registration
+5 Tips On Using Social Media To Boost

-As a an online educator, you should collect testimonials from your learners as soon as they complete the course or mock tests and as often as possible.
+As an online educator, you should collect testimonials from your learners as soon as they complete the course or mock tests and as often as possible.
 Testimonials are seen as social proofs, which are incredibly useful in the marketing process of your courses to other potential learners.

 In addition to including student testimonials on the landing page on your online institution, start sharing those testimonials on social media.
-Whenever a testimonial is shared on a social media, it creates curiosity among the potential learners and make them click a link to your online teaching website.
+Whenever a testimonial is shared on social media, it creates curiosity among the potential learners and makes them click a link to your online teaching website.
 Once they land on your website, seeing additional testimonials from other learners will serve as additional proof of the value someone gets when they sign up for your course.

 2. Curate Relevant Courses to Attract a Wider Learner Base

 Social media is a great place to share free content that helps your target audience.
-But unless you’re creating a lot of free content (mini lessons, mini tests, video lessons, podcasts, etc) at a regular interval, you might not have a lot of content to share.
+But unless you’re creating a lot of free content (mini-lessons, mini-tests, video lessons, podcasts, etc) at a regular interval, you might not have a lot of content to share.

-What you can do instead is share content that other people are creating (with their permission, because you don’t want to get in a copyright infringement).
+What you can do instead is share content that other people are creating (with their permission, because you don’t want to get in copyright infringement).
 By sharing content that is relevant to your own course content or course topic on social media, you are more likely to attract learners that are potential subscribers to your course.

 This happens a lot on Twitter, where users are recommended accounts to follow, based on their interests and who they’re currently following.
 Once you have found the right content, schedule it with #tags and @mentions for maximum exposure.
 This will help you build your audience that you can direct to your website to learn more about your courses.